SunnyDaye/Local_Library_Admin_Dashboard/README.md

 - Write documentation that is easy to follow
 - develop multi-page applications using react library
 - implement a user authentication system
 - implement data structures when manipulating or calculating data
+- write test for the backend and front end
+- write custom hooks for frontend

 ### 4.2 User stories
 [Back to table of contents](#table-of-contents)